ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 Report generators **MUST NOT** consider "ruf" tags in DMARC Policy Records having a "psd=y" tag, unless there are specific agreements between the interested parties.

-Report generators **MUST** ensure not to flood report consumers with excessive reports, which would allow denial-of-service, see (#dos-attacks).
+Report generators **MUST** implement a rate-limit on outgoing reports so as not to flood report consumers with excessive reports, which would allow denial-of-service; see (#dos-attacks).

 # Other Failure Reports {#other-reports}